fulgur-app/Fulgurant/README.md

 # Fulgurant

-Backend API server for **Fulgur**, a multiplatform text editor.
+Backend API server for [Fulgur](https://github.com/fulgur-app/fulgur), a multiplatform text editor.
 Enables file synchronization between devices with end-to-end encryption.
 Self-hostable to keep user data private.

+**This server is still in active development and is not yet recommended for production.** There's still some work to be done (which may imply breaking changes), and more testing, for Fulgurant to be given the green light for production with a direct, public access.
+If you want to test Fulgurant, please run it in a private environment not facing the wild internet yet.

 ## Features